Your money-making expert. Financial journalist, TV and radio personality.

 You’ll get a discount off your monthly bill for every person that joins them on your recommendation, for as long as they are a customer.

-There’s no limit to the number of people that you can recommend – so you could get your broadband for free.
+Plus, there’s no limit to the number of people that you can recommend – so you could get your broadband for free.

 OK, this isn’t quite making money but you have the opportunity to win a cash prize every now and then.
 Also, as it’s run by Actionaid, you know that any money you give in will be going to a good cause.

-Essentially you set up a standing order to pay the charity each month and some of it is put into a lottery while the rest goes into the charity’s work.
+Essentially, you set up a standing order to pay the charity each month and some of it is put into a lottery while the rest goes into the charity’s work.
 It works out at 25p for the lottery and 75p for the charity to help fight poverty and hunger around the world.